hijoput4/SharingWare/readme.md

 [Reddit: RealPiracy](https://www.reddit.com/r/RealPiracy/comments/1alxtpv/landing_page_where_are_you/)

-Politics, real conspirations and geopolitics.
+Politics, real conspirations, privacy and geopolitics.
 Showing unpopular/censored views of events.The other side of the coin.
 No LGBT or wokes of any kind allowed.
 Heavy moderation.
 Not aligned with right or left.

 <br>
 <br>